About Me

 • British Menopause Society (BMS)

-• European Society of Contraception and Reproductive Health (ESC),
+• European Society of Contraception and Reproductive Health (ESC)

-• Institute of Clinical Research (ICR), Institute of Psychosexual Medicine (IPM)
+• Institute of Psychosexual Medicine (IPM)

 • International Menopause Society (IMS)